 Crypto match fixing is probably already happening

 As someone who used to make a living predicting the outcome of sporting events I find the notion of match fixing abhorrent.
-But as someone who understands sports betting and bitcoin I can see no way to stop it.
+But as someone who understands sports betting and crypto I can see no way to stop it.

-The first case of bitcoin match fixing we find out about will not be the first or last case of it happening.
+The first case of crypto match fixing we find out about will not be the first or last case of it happening.

 Consider the fact that most of the same dynamics apply to political betting on elections!